 Man, Satan, Sin, and Death

 Humanity was created in the image of God: sinless, though not naturally immortal.
-Through Adam and Eve’s disobedience, all human beings became sinners by nature and by choice.
+Through Adam and Eve’s disobedience, all human beings became sinners by nature and remains so by choice.
 The penalty for our sin is alienation from God, physical death (without consciousness), and, ultimately, eternal death for those who do not receive the salvation offered by Christ.
-It was Satan, the adversary of God, who tempted our first parents in the garden.
-The Devil is still capable of transforming himself into an angel of light but will finally be destroyed in the lake of fire.
+It was Satan, the enemy of God, who tempted our first parents in the garden.
+The Devil is still capable of changing himself into an angel of light to deceive, but will finally be destroyed in the lake of fire.

 Man, Salvation, and Life

-Sinful humanity may be saved from the penalty of eternal death and receive eternal life instead, solely by the grace of God through faith in Jesus Christ, apart from human merit, works, or ceremonies.
-Atonement for sins, with its attendant promise of eternal life, comes through Christ’s death and resurrection on our behalf and is received in human experience by faith and repentance.
+Sinful humanity may be saved from the penalty of eternal death and receive eternal life instead, solely by the grace of God through faith in Jesus Christ, not through human merit, works, or ceremonies.
+Atonement for sins, with the promise of eternal life, comes through Christ’s death and resurrection on our behalf and is received in human experience by faith and repentance.